Vedvod/Card-RPG/README.md

 ### 2021/12/26
 - I updated the project documentation.
 I mainly went over the changelog and clarified some badly-worded entries, and I changed the date format to `YYYY/MM/DD` (rather than `DD/MM/YY`) to follow [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).

+### 2022/01/31
+Though not directly related to this project, I have made several concepts that may be used in the game.
+- Firstly, I made a ~gambling~

+### 2022/02/02
+- I revised some incomplete scripts, such as a button concept, which will likely be used as the basis of the GUI menus.
+- I updated some commenting on the [classes and functions script](https://github.com/Vedvod/Card-RPG/tree/main/Contents/Scripts/PyGameTemplate.py), and added in a `Timer` class, which can track the time since its creation, and be reset to a new start time
+  - This class will likely be used to set the activation cooldown of `Button()`, preventing rapid feedback from a single click.
+- I started work on a new version of the `Player(Element)` class, which will utilise the updated set of `Element` class functions and allow the user to move around.